awsdocs/aws-systems-manager-user-guide/doc_source/automation-createdoc.md

 1. [Download](https://aws.amazon.com/cli/) the AWS CLI to your local machine\.

 1. Edit the following command, and specify the path to the patchWindowsAmi\.json/yaml file on your local machine\.
-Execute the command to create the required Automation document\.
+Run the command to create the required Automation document\.
 **Note**
 For the `name` parameter, you can't prefix documents with AWS\.
 If you specify AWS\-*name* or AWS*name*, you will receive an error\.